iSOLveIT/URL_SHORTENER/README.md

 ## How the app was designed to achieve that?
 * The app was designed with the Python web framework called Flask.
 * The app was designed as a package to make the code maintainable.
-* The app used the Django MVC architecture by having a different files for holding both the views (views.py) and routes (routes.py in Dango known as url.py)
+* The app used the Django MVC architecture by having a different files for holding both the views (views.py) and routes (routes.py in Django known as url.py)

 ## Directory Structure
 ![Directory Structure](./pkg/static/directory_path.png)